 - Make your ad feel native

 But it’s also probable that the speaker in the video, however well-intentioned, may never have run ads with his own money for his own business.

 The idea behind the term “easy” is oftentimes marketing-speak for “it’s not.”
 Or stated another way, it’s analogous to writing a best-selling book.
 Or any book.
 It’s considerable work; whether it becomes a best-seller or not.

 Representing all the above points in a video can still result in a video ad that loses money.
 Conversely, neglecting some of the points can yield great success.
 For example, big-brand advertising often does not emphasize product benefits or features and may not have a call-to-action.
 Check out this Nike TV ad, and notice how it’s not presented as an ad at all.
 Yet it does a reasonably good job of evoking emotion and generating a favorable impression for their brand.
-And — spoiler alert — it’s not inexpensive.
+And — spoiler alert — it’s not inexpensive or easy.

 And yet testing messaging before even writing the script can be essential to informing optimal messaging and eventual success.
 And then testing variations of the messaging can help to refine the video development before committing larger resources towards paying to get it viewed.

 Having said that, a lack of testing may not be enough of a reason to not produce videos at all.
 But the actual shooting of the video is only one part of the writing, production and editing process.